Amsterdam Sights

 Brown Cafés (bruincafé's)

-Cafe Hegeraad A bruin ("brown") café is similar to a pub.
-They are casual, neighborhood gathering spots located all around the city, featuring dark wood and people looking for a drink, a snack and friendly conversation.
+A bruin ("brown") café is similar to a pub.
+What the pub is for the Londoner, is the brown café for the Amsterdammer.
+They are casual, neighborhood gathering spots, where people meet looking for a drink, a snack and friendly conversation.

 Cafe Anno 1890